-At the time of approving the accounts, the Trustees have a reasonable expectation that the Charity has adequate resources to continue in operational existence for the foreseeable future.
-Thus the Trustees continue to adopt the going concern basis of accounting in preparing the accounts.
+At the time of approving the financial statements, the Trustees have a reasonable expectation that the Charity has adequate resources to continue in operational existence for the foreseeable future.
+Thus the Trustees continue to adopt the going concern basis of accounting in preparing the financial statements.